AngleProtocol/angle-docs/README.md

 - Earn yield from strategies
 - Get leverage on a wide range of assets

 Precisely speaking, the protocol consists of several different modules, or set of smart contracts, from which agTokens can be issued or minted.
-While Angle was launched with a single minting module (the [Core module](core-module/overview.md)), a [Borrowing module](borrowing-module/) allowing to borrow Angle stablecoins against deposited collateral will soon be released.
+While Angle was launched with a single minting module (the [Core module](core-module/overview.md)), a [Borrowing module](borrowing-module/) allowing to borrow Angle stablecoins against deposited collateral has been introduced.

 The protocol is also engaged into Algorithmic Market Operations (AMOs) where agTokens are invested in protocols for Angle to get a yield on.

 ### [Core module](core-module/overview.md)